-Filipinos in the South Coast area gathered at Mary, Star of the Sea Church, Narooma for the annual Mass for their families and friends.
+area gathered at Mary, Star of the Sea Church, Narooma for the annual Mass for their families and friends.
 Mass was celebrated by Narooma parish priest Fr Michael Mullen, assisted by Fr Daniel Parishioners Eshete. from Batemans Bay to Eden as well as some families from Goulburn and Canberra came for the celebration.
 BELOW: Among those at the celebration were (from left): Neri Wilkinson, Mina Ind, Sr Angelita MACE, Eva Barling, Elena Pope, Anita Stoggins and Analisa Johanessen.

-ABOVE: Binalong Breanna Dyball, Natasha Goode and Francesca Sacrament of Reconciliation from Patrick's Church, Binalong.
+ABOVE: Binalong children Will Goode, Breanna Dyball, Natasha Goode and Francesca Knight received the Sacrament of Reconciliation from Fr Greg Beath at St Patrick's Church, Binalong.